deepskystacker/DSS/Installers/README.txt

 8. Refactor the code to decode the TIFF file we just read and also use OpenMP.
 Time to decode the image reduced by about 4-5 times.

 9. Refactor the code that writes TIFF files and use OpenMP to speed it up.
-Also write the output file in strips rather than scanlines.
+Also write the output file in strips rather than scanlines and use TIFF predictive compression.
 Substantial performance increase.

 10. Refactor the code that reads FITS files to make it easier to understand and also use OpenMP.
 Only a marginal performance benefit.